-How to use the xPack Ninja Build
+How to use xPack Ninja Build

 Versioning

-The version string used by the
+The version string utilised by the

 upstream Ninja Build project

-is a three number string
+is a three-number string

 ;